- Medicare Part D is Medicare’s prescription drug coverage.

 Choosing the right Medicare plan is important.
 With different coverage options, copays, premiums, and deductibles, it can be frustrating to figure out your best option.

-Medicare is the government-funded health insurance plan for people 65 and older in the United States.
+Medicare is the government-funded health insurance plan for people age 65 and older in the United States.
 It has several parts that cover different types of health and medical costs.

 Medicare Part D is also known as Medicare’s prescription drug coverage.
-It helps pay for medications not covered in parts A or B.
+It helps pay for medications not covered under parts A or B.

 Even though the federal government pays 75 percent of medication costs for Part D, covered individuals still have to pay premiums, copays, and deductibles.